aaknitt/zellostream/README.md

 # zellostream
-Python script to stream audio one way to a Zello channel
+Python script to stream audio one way to a Zello channel.
+Designed for Python 3.X

 Create a developer account with Zello to get credentials.
 Set up a different account than what you normally use for Zello, as trying to use this script with the same account that you're using on your mobile device will cause problems.